This research has been refined and included in “Consciousness Sutras. Principles of Becoming Conscious”.

 – Awareness is ”the background radar of consciousness, continually monitoring the inner and outer environment.
 One may be aware of stimuli without them being at the center of attention”.

-– Attention is “a process of focusing conscious awareness, providing heightened sensitivity to a limited range of experience” There are two types of attention that are important for witnessing experience, described in meditation texts: concentrative and receptive attention.
-Concentrative attention is a narrow and intense focus of attention on a single point.
-Receptive attention, related to mindfulness practices, is a non-reactive monitoring of the content of experience from moment to moment.
-This diffused wide range and non-focused attention is monitoring the inner and outer environments for relevance.
-When it notices something relevant it handshakes with our focused attention, which then isolates and narrows down the range of attention and perception to what is noticed, mostly a particular object.
+– Attention is “a process of focusing conscious awareness, providing heightened sensitivity to a limited range of experience” .
+Two types of attention are essential for witnessing experience, described in meditation texts: concentrative and receptive attention.
+Concentrative (focused) attention is a narrow and intense focus of attention on a single point.
+Receptive attention, related to mindfulness practices, is a non-reactive monitoring of the content of experience from moment to moment .
+This diffused wide range and non-focused attention monitors the inner and outer environments for relevance.
+When it notices something relevant, it handshakes with our focused attention, which then isolates and narrows down the range of attention and perception to what is noticed, mostly a particular object.

 – Consciousness experience encompasses awareness, attention, and the cognitive representation of the object or objects perceived.
 The process of concentrating/focusing and receptively diffusing attention provides heightened sensitivity to both a limited and large range of experience.

-Attention is a very important element in the witnessing awareness mode.
+Attention is a vital element in the witnessing awareness mode.
 In Buddhism, mindfulness practice is based on receptive attention.
 Carlo Monsanto describes the differences between concentrative/receptive attention:

 “The witness doesn’t put anything into and doesn’t take anything out of the experience.
 It is through attention that this witness or conscious awareness relates to experience.
 And when the witness channels through the brain, attention is either concentrative (left-brained) or receptive or stimulus-driven (right-brained).